NYCDOB/Facades/index.md

 #### FAÇADE VIOLATIONS

-DOB Façade Violations are issued for the following: *Failure to File a Façade Technical Report (NRF)* and *Failure to File an Amended Façade Technical Report*.
+DOB FISP Violations are issued for the following: *Failure to File a Façade Technical Report (NRF)* and *Failure to File an Amended Façade Technical Report*.
 The issuance of these violations has increased over the last two years as a result of owners not submitting the LL 11/98 technical report for their FISP cycle.

-<br/>The top 2 ECB violations issued by DOB are for *Failure to Maintain Buildings Wall(s) or Appurtenances* and *Failure To Take Required Measures To Secure Public Safety - Unsafe Façade*.
+<br/>The majority of ECB/OATH Violations issued by the DOB Façade Unit are for *Failure to Maintain Buildings Walls* and *Failure To Protect the Public*.

-<br/>The same trend in compliance filings is seen with respect to façade violations.
-The majority of violations are issued in Manhattan.
+<br/>The density of buildings greater than six stories in height is also reflected in ECB violation issuance by DOB Façade Unit.

 #### Facade Violations by Borough - 2010 to 2016